What You Need to Know About Middle School Special Education Teacher

 Job Opportunities for Middle School Special Education Teachers

-In 2016, there was an estimated number of 89,300 jobs in the United States for Middle School Special Education Teacher.
+In the United States, there were 89,300 jobs for Middle School Special Education Teacher in 2016.
 New jobs are being produced at a rate of 7.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,400 new jobs for Middle School Special Education Teacher by 2026.
 The BLS estimates 7,100 yearly job openings in this field.

 The states with the most job growth for Middle School Special Education Teacher are Utah, Texas, and Colorado.
 Watch out if you plan on working in Vermont, Connecticut, or Maine.
 These states have the worst job growth for this type of profession.